 Murals on Glass, an initiative of the Urbana Public Arts Program, displays the work of Champaign County artists as vinyl decals on windows in downtown Urbana.
 Supported by the City of Urbana and the Urbana Business Association, Murals on Glass provides opportunities for local artists while also beautifying the city streetscape.

 2013-15 Murals on Glass The City of Urbana Public Arts Commission and Urbana Business Association are pleased to announce the next round of Murals on Glass pieces by Champaign County artists to be displayed as vinyl decals on windows in historic downtown Urbana.
 For 2013-15, the work of the following artists will be featured: Portrait of Chip McNeill by Chris Evans on the south parking deck tower, Elm Street and Broadway Avenue; Let’s Ride by Molly Poganski on the windows of the Urbana Business Association office at 111 West Main Street; and Summer by Jill Miller and Fall Elegy VI by Rosalind Faiman Weinberg on the south windows of the Urbana Civic Center at 108 E Water St. Abe in the Grass by Larry Steinbauer will remain on the northeast parking deck tower on Main Street and Broadway Avenue.
-The Murals are expected to be installed early in the week of August 26, 2013.
+The Murals were installed early in the week of August 26, 2013.

 2012-2013 Murals on Glass